A Year Ago in Winter: Plot

 The Munich-based interior designer, Eliane Richter, shown "in the constant stress of the annoyed career woman", commissions the painter, Max Hollander, to draw a portrait of her children, Alexander and Lilly.
-Eliane´s husband depicted "in the hard shell of a cultivated power man", goes along with her wish.
+Eliane's husband depicted "in the hard shell of a cultivated power man", goes along with her wish.
 Eliane wants the portrait in memoriam of Alexander, who took his life about a year before.
 She provides pictures and videos of him for the painter.
 She wants Lilli to sit for a double portrait, but Lilli is disgusted by the idea to have her dead brother on the wall "for decoration".
 Lilli is an emotionally troubled ballet student, unsettled by career and commitment pressure.
 Unlike her mother, she is not disciplined and loses her leading role at the Theatre Academy because of disputes with her teacher.
 She tries unsuccessfully to find closeness and intimacy in her relationship with the artist Aldo.

 At the sessions with Max, Lilli is reserved at first whereas he seeks to look behind her facade and capture her character in the painting.
 He recognizes the profound relationship between the siblings and understands Lilli's realm of feelings better and better.
 Thereby he also is able to connect to the personal losses in his own history.
 The relationship between painter and model deepens, and they trust each other more and more.

 The resulting portrait does not meet Eliane's expectations, but breaks her reservations regarding Lilly.
 She is able to begin to cope with the death of her son.
 Lilly accepts that she will not figure out the reason of her brother's suicide, and is then able to forgive him.

-In an interview Karoline Herfurth said the film is about "a family of facades which falls apart by suicide.
-In this family, one must not make mistakes, one must not fail, one does not learn to deal with failure, to ask each other for help."